 The inbound methodology

-HubSpot deems the inbound methodology as the the best way to turn strangers into customers and promoters of your business.
+HubSpot deems the inbound methodology as the best way to turn strangers into customers and promoters of your business.
 Here we examine each of the four stages of the methodology and specific tactics that can be deployed at each stage.

 We don’t want just any traffic to our site, we want the right traffic.
-We want the people who are most likely to become leads, and, ultimately, happy customers.
+We want the people who are most likely to become leads and, ultimately, happy customers.
 How do you get them?
 You attract more of the right customers with relevant content at the right time – when they’re looking for it.

 Some of the most important tools to attract the right users to your site are:

 - Content Strategy.
 Your customers begin their buying process online, usually by searching to find something they have questions about.
-So, you need to make sure you’re showing up when and where they search.
+So, you need to ensure you’re showing up when and where they search.
 To do that, increase your presence with tools that help you define and implement your content strategy.